interactive3dgraphicscourse-uniud-2019/cubes-2019-monadic-parsers/README.md

 #### Font
-In order to produce a better-looking HUD interface, the development team decided to create a custom font, inspired by the 'Arcade Classics' font, used to show the HUD.
-This was made by creating a multitude of text documents (one for each character) containing a 7x7 0-1 matrix representing a single character.
+In order to produce a better-looking HUD interface, the development team decided to create a custom font, inspired by the `Arcade Classics` font, used to show the HUD.
+This was made by creating a multitude of text documents (one for each character) containing a `7x7` 0-1 matrix representing a single character.
 These documents are then loaded into the system whenever the game page is opened.
-Every character is a Three.js Object3D, composed by voxels, following the associated matrix pattern.
+Every character is a `Three.js Object3D`, composed by voxels, following the associated matrix pattern.

 The font generation was made in such a way that each character is easily replaceable and modifiable.

 ### Options menu
-The options menu, which can be opened pressing the blue pencil icon on the top of the scene, displays the various modifiable game options, as well as the interface ones.
+The options menu, which can be opened pressing the blue pencil icon on the top-right of the scene, displays the various modifiable game options, as well as the interface ones.
 This way, the user is able to:
 * Change the size of the game matrix
-* Modify the spawn probability of the cubes (a higher percentage means more starting activated cubes)
+* Modify the spawn probability of the cubes (a higher percentage means more initially alive cells)
 * Reset and manually progress into the game
 * Set the value ranges of the cells to activate or deactivate during the next step
 * Toggle the auto progress of the game and set the time between each step
 * Show/hide HUD and scale it
 * Change camera type
-* Apply the explosion function
+* Apply the explosion effect

 Every change in the options is immediately applied.